Islandora/documentation/docs/user-documentation/CLAWfor1x.md

 * `Non-RDF Source`: Roughly equivalent to a datastream.
 A Non-RDF Source (or binary) is simply a bitstream (e.g. JPG, PDF, XML, MP3, etc.).

 ### Datastreams
 In Islandora CLAW, RDF datastreams (RELS-EXT and RELS-INT) are stored as RDF in Fedora.
 Binary datastreams are files or `nonRdfResources` (see [PCDM](https://github.com/duraspace/pcdm/wiki)).
-Descriptive metadata datastreams (MODS, DC, DwC, PBCore, etc) are will be stored as RDF.
+Descriptive metadata datastreams (MODS, DC, DwC, PBCore, etc) are stored as RDF.

 #### PIDs
 Every object in a Fedora 3 repository had a Persistent Identifier following the pattern `namespace:pid`.
 Fedora 4 resources do not have PIDs.
-Instead, since Fedora 4 is an LDP server, their identifiers are fundamentally their URIs.
+Instead, since Fedora 4 is an [LDP server](https://www.w3.org/ns/ldp), their identifiers are fundamentally their URIs.
 The PIDs of objects migrated from a Fedora 3 repository can still be stored in Fedora 4, as additional properties on the new Fedora 4 resource.

 Since resources are stored as `nodes` on the Drupal side of Islandora CLAW, they also have Drupal UUIDs.